 Their goal was to earn enough money to take a 2-month surf trip to Australia, which they did.

-While traveling the world making their surfing dreams come true, they developed a passion for healthy eating and were inspired to open The Sunrise Shack once they returned home.
+While traveling the world and making their surfing dreams come true, they developed a passion for healthy eating and were inspired to open The Sunrise Shack when they returned home.

 The Kahuku Sugar Mill is a historic site located on the North Shore.
-It was once a working sugar mill that operated from 1893-1971.
+It was once a working sugar mill that operated from 1893 to 1971.
 You can even find some old artifacts located around the property.

 Today, the Kahuku Sugar Mill is a collection of shops and food trucks.